 A DUI or DWAI vehicular homicide is a Class 3 felony which could mean a possible prison sentence of four to twelve years, but as much as twenty-four years with exceptional circumstances, followed by mandatory five years of parole, and $3000 to $750,000 in fines.

 Because the penalties and long-term consequences of a felony conviction are so severe and life-altering, you should engage the services of the best criminal defense attorney you can find.
-A rising star in the Colorado Springs legal community is Steven Rodemer, an experienced, skilled, and innovative defense lawyer and former prosecutor who has earned the respect of other lawyers, judges, and clients.
+A rising star in the Colorado Springs legal community is Steven Rodemer, an experienced, skilled, and innovative Colorado Springs criminal defense attorney who has earned the respect of other lawyers, judges, and clients.
 To protect your future, contact the Law Offices of Steven Rodemer immediately for the best possible outcome if you’ve been charged with either of these extremely serious crimes.